JonasPrimbs/oidc-e2ea-server/README.md

 This repository provides the proof-of-concept implementation of the end-to-end authentication for an OpenID Connect OpenID Provider server.

-The provided implementation is written in [Go](https://golang.org/) and implements a REST endpoint for the Remote ID Token UserInfo endpoint.
+The provided implementation is written in [Go](https://golang.org/) and implements a REST endpoint for the ID Assertion Token UserInfo endpoint.
 Using a reverse proxy in front, it can be mounted to any OpenID Provider implementation.

 **Warning:**